thindil/hunter/README.md

 ### Docker way

-You can use Docker image `adabuild` from the project [dockerada](https://github.com/thindil/dockerada).
+You can use Docker image `adabuild` from the project [Docker Ada](https://www.laeran.pl/repositories/dockerada).
 It contains all libraries and compiler needed to build the program.

 To build the program, download `adabuild` image and type in console: